Float - Property CSS

 We have not planned an illumination, but it is easy to find a fancy font.

-Here it is the Berkshire Swash
+Here it is the Berkshire Swash police of Google Fonts.

-Changing the float
+Manipulating the float property programmatically.

 Float an element with Javascript.

-There are two Javascript syntaxes that allow you to change the value of the float
+There are two Javascript syntaxes that allow you to change the value of the float property.
+The first uses the typical CSS notation,

-with a hyphen to separate the words (kebab-case
+with a hyphen to separate the words (kebab-case);

-the second uses a notation more common in Javascript: a capital letter to separate words (camel-case
+the second uses a notation more common in Javascript: a capital letter to separate words (camel-case).

 let el = document.getElementById('id');